What to Do in Havelock, the Greenshell Capital of New Zealand

 Available on Sundays during the summer season, the Pelorus Mail Boat cruise gives a unique view into some of the Marlborough Sound’s less-visited nooks and crannies.
 The cruise includes a one-hour walk is Jacobs Bay, a lunch stop at a secluded lodge, a historic farm tour, a gannet colony viewing, a stop for a swim, a greenshell mussel farm tour and more.

 6. Take a Scenic Jet Boat Ride Down the Pelorus River

 Experience the gourmet food of the Marlborough region in a unique and exciting way with a private jet boat tour with Pelorus Jet.
 Enjoy a thrilling ride through the Pelorus Sound and Pelorus River in between a two-course seafood lunch and wine tasting at some of Marlborough’s wineries.
 The tour does pick-ups from Havelock, Picton of Blenheim accommodation.
 Find out more about the jet boat tour on Viator and Tripadvisor.

 7. Kayak in a Hobbit Filming Location

 Enjoy the tranquillity and beauty of the Pelorus River on an inflatable kayak with Pelorus Eco Adventures.
 Your guide will take you to some of the filming locations used in The Hobbit: The Desolation of Smaug, as well as gaining an insight into the region’s milling and mining history.
+Find out more about Pelorus Eco Adventures on Viator and Tripadvisor.
 Learn more about this filming location in The Hobbit Location Guide.